bsom/machination/hardware.md

 - [x] Nylon standoff kit
   * https://amzn.to/2BxoARU
 - [x] Acrylic Display Mounting Panel 150mm x 100mm
-  * Laser cut in 3mm (or 1/8") acrylic, color doesn't matter as it is hidden
+  * Laser cut in 3mm (or 1/8") acrylic, color doesn't matter as it is hidden from view
 - [x] StarTech UUSBHAUB6IN 6 inch Micro USB to USB A cable
   * https://amzn.to/31CHr8X
 - [x] 18" USB Micro to USB A cable